letaron/rumake/README.md

 # will echo: It's a test
 ```

-> The each task instruction is lauched by `sh -e -u -c instruction`
+> The each task instruction is lauched by `sh -e -u -c instruction`.

 ## Configuration